metalofis/Orangutan-R/README.md

 ## Citation

-Torres, J. (2025).
-Orangutan: an R package for analyzing and visualizing phenotypic data in the context of ecology and systematics. bioRxiv: https://doi.org/10.64898/2025.12.18.695244
+Torres, J. (2026).
+Orangutan: An R Package for Analyzing and Visualizing Phenotypic Data in the Context of Species Descriptions and Population Comparisons.
+Ecology and Evolution, 16(2), e73111. https://doi.org/10.1002/ece3.73111

 ## Contributing / Support